7Cedars/snapshot-dashboard-next/README.md

 This dashboard is under active development.

 Sorted on priority, issues to address
-- update layout main dashboard (more space efficient)
-- add counters to categories in search modal
+- fix list update in search modal (excluding selected spaces)
 - limit amount of selected spaces to N (30?)
-- fix list update in search modal
+- fix all runtime errors
 - fix behaviour of time Range slider
 - fix / implement dynamic resizing of heatmap
 - limit rerenders of dashboard